strets123/frictionless-pres/PITCHME.md

 @[6-8](Use logging module not print)

 ---
-# For more on the deep learning scripts used see <a href="https://tech.zegami.com/comparing-pre-trained-deep-learning-models-for-feature-extraction-c617da54641" target="_blank">Roger Noble's blog post here</a>
+* For more on the deep learning scripts used see Zegami CTO Roger Noble's<a href="https://tech.zegami.com/comparing-pre-trained-deep-learning-models-for-feature-extraction-c617da54641" target="_blank">blog post here</a>

 ---
-* The output from the feature extraction looks like this:
+* The output from the dimensionality reduction looks like this:
+* The x and y coordinates allow images to be clustered in a plane

     id,x,y
     1975-8398,18.7974,-14.4037